-- in prevention priorities, like tobacco, alcohol, healthy weight, oral health and mental health, to support independence, prevent illness, poor birth outcomes and premature death from heart attack/ stroke/ cancer/ chronic obstructive pulmonary disease (COPD), asthma and suicide - We will establish a single health and care recruitment hub - We will adopt a single system-wide approach to quality and continuous service improvement - We will bring our collective data, intelligence and insight together - We will review our Better Care Fund programme - We will make it easier for our staff to work across the system
+- in prevention priorities, like tobacco, alcohol. healthy weight, oral health and mental health, to support independence, prevent illness, poor birth outcomes and premature death from heart attack/ stroke/ cancer/ chronic obstructive pulmonary disease (COPD), asthma and suicide - We will establish a single health and care recruitment hub - We will adopt a single system-wide approach to quality and continuous service improvement - We will bring our collective data, intelligence and insight together - We will make it easier for our staff to work across the system care services

-- Use our collective funding and influence to support our local communities and encourage people from the local area to consider jobs in our organisations - We will add social value as major institutions in our area - Work together to reduce our impact on the environment and deliver sustainable health and care services - We will focus on health, wellbeing and education for children and young people to help improve employability and life chances for future generations.
+- Use our collective funding and influence to support our local communities and encourage people from the local area to consider - our area - We will review our Better Care Fund programme - iobs in our organisations · We will add social value as major institutions in - Work together to reduce our impact on the environment and deliver sustainable health and

+· We will focus on health, wellbeing and education for children and young people to help improve employability and life chances for future generations.